 1. SM context transfer is triggered, e.g. by OAM including SUPI, PDU session ID and New SMF ID.

+2. [Conditional – depending on current subscription] Old SMF subscribes to events when UE status becomes IDLE or RRC inactive (Namf_EventExposure_Subscribe).

+3. [Conditional – depending on the event] The AMF detects the monitored event occurs and sends the event report by means of Namf_EventExposure_Notify message, to the old SMF.

-2. From Old SMF to AMF Nsmf_PDUSession_StatusNotify (SMF transfer indication, New SMF ID
+4. From Old SMF to AMF Nsmf_PDUSession_StatusNotify (SMF transfer indication, New SMF ID.